MontanaFlossCo/Flint/README.md

 ## Find out more

 All this is just the tip of the iceberg.
-Flint has so much more to offer and through the use of protocols almost everywhere, many extension and customisation points so that you aren't locked in to anything like a specific analytics provider.
+Flint has so much more to offer and through the use of protocols almost everywhere, has many extension and customisation points so that you aren't locked in to anything like a specific analytics provider.

 If you want to see a sample project that uses Flint, there is the  [FlintDemo-iOS][] project here on Github.
 You can browse that to get an idea of how a real app might use Flint.